 Best time to Visit

 Good time to visit

 Any time of year is fine for a visit except from January to March, when heavy rainfall in many areas can make some roads all but impassable, and when there’s a high risk of cyclones in the east and northeast.
 In general, the best time to travel in most areas is April and October/November.
 The coolest time to travel anywhere is during the dry season (May to October).

 Average maximum temperatures vary from about 30°C in coastal areas (higher in summer) to around 25°C on the hauts plateaux.
 In Antananarivo and other highland areas, temperatures during winter can drop to 10°C and even lower during the night.

-Call us on 020 3993 5269 to start planning your holiday to Manafiafy Beach and Rainforest Lodge or take a look at our itineraries to Madagascar
+To start planning your holiday to Manafiafy Beach and Rainforest Lodge

 A superb luxury lodge situated on the pristine southern beaches of Madagascar, close to rich areas of Mangrove and with the opportunity to take night walks to spot some of Madagascar's nocturnal lemurs.
 Breathtaking sunsets guaranteed.